Last Updated on May 27, 2023 by Ellen

 The certified planner produced a report that showed several varying scenarios with Theo’s potential finances, asset growth and depletion, over the next 30 years.
 In the end, Theo needed to be comfortable with even the “worst” of the ‘possible futures’ before he could retire early.

 Theo’s figures didn’t include Ellen’s assets, which were about 25 percent of Theo’s total.
-With those added to Theo’s assets, he felt even better about a calculated risk to retire early and travel the world.
+With those added in, Theo felt even better about a calculated risk to retire early and travel the world.

 Part 2: The answer & health care

-We want to stress again: we are not financial advisors and we can only offer personal opinions derived from our situation — what we are comfortable with, what we did, and what worked for us.
+We want to stress again: we are not financial advisors.
+We can only offer personal opinions derived from our situation — what we are comfortable with, what we did, and what worked for us.

 None of this should be applied to anyone else’s specific situation.